 Now, it’s true that true beauty is more than skin deep, but your skin plays a huge role in making you look gorgeous.
 There’s a reason the skincare industry is valued in billions of dollars.
 Celebrity skincare tutorials are all the rage among skincare junkies.
 In the midst of it all stands the OG, where it all began, the face masks.
 Almost every skincare lover has tried some face mask recipes at some point in their lives.

 Face masks are something that you can make in the comforts of your home.
 Instead of spending hundreds of dollars on expensive skincare, you can simply go to the kitchen and make a face mask for yourself at a ridiculously cheap price.
 The thing about face masks, though, is that they are usually preventative.
-For serious skin concerns, it is definitely not a good idea to use face masks as a cure.
-You need to consult a dermatologist for this.
+For serious skin concerns, it is definitely not a good idea to see face mask recipes as a cure.
+You need to consult a dermatologist.

 Do Face Masks Work?